Tired-Fox/Mophidian/README.md

   - [Markdown](https://pypi.org/project/Markdown/) [docs](https://python-markdown.github.io/reference/)
     - [Plugins](https://python-markdown.github.io/extensions/)

-Main idea is that it mimics what major javascript frameworks are doing.
+The core ideas behind this SSG/framework is the same as all the large Javascript frameworks.
+So in a way, if you used any type of Javascript framework, then this project should be fairly easy to use.

-While this project strives to reach something that can create a doc's page on the level of mkdoc it also strives to be a website generator as well.
+While this project strives to reach something that can create a doc's page on the level of mkDocs it also strives to be a generic website generator as well.

 File Structure and Workflow:
 - pages
   - Can be normal html
   - Can be md files
-      - Can be custom python files
-        - methods return html string while classes must inherit from component class
   - Each named file gets it's own dir. index and README files stay put but override duplicates
 - components
-      - Python functions and classes that returns formatted html
+  - Each one a Jinja2 snippet
   - Unique importer to retrieve components and put them in templates
-    - templates
-      - Jinja templates
+- layouts
-      - Custom python templating with classes and functions that convert to jinja
+  - Jinja2 templates, meant to be a layout for the page.
 - static
   - assets that will remain untouched. files and directories are translated to the root of the server
 - config.toml or config.yml
   - Site name
   - Site navigation
   - Global variables
   - Environment variables
   - Toggle Features
   - Override styling
   - Global toggles

-Guides for:
+There will be guides for:
 - Jinja templating and how it can be used in this SSG
 - Markdown-it and how to add plugins for this SSG
-    - Live Serve
+- Live Server
-    - Custom python templating/component system
-    - Markdown flavor guide
+- Markdown flavor guide (Specific to the default markdown plugins in this SSG)

 Minimal viable product would be the ability to take markdown files and generate them to a static website with auto generated or predefined navigation.